Johove83/Module-1---Case-Study/Robinhood.md

 ## Overview and Origin

-* Inspired by the Occupy Wallstreet movement, in response to the 2008 financial crisis, Vladimir Tenev and Baiju Bhatt incorporated Robinhood in April of 2013.
-Robinhood has raised $5.6 billion dollars in more than twenty rounds of venture capital funding.
+* Inspired by the **Occupy Wallstreet** movement, in response to the 2008 financial crisis, *Vladimir Tenev* and *Baiju Bhatt* incorporated **Robinhood** in April of 2013. **Robinhood** has raised $5.6 billion dollars in more than twenty rounds of venture capital funding.

-* According to Vladimir, "A lot of people lost faith in the financial system and it was becoming an insider game, and there were these sophisticated markets.
+* According to *Vladimir*, "A lot of people lost faith in the financial system and it was becoming an insider game, and there were these sophisticated markets.
 Part of the reason was because hedge fund insiders had access to tools and resources that other people did not."
 He added, "We were inspired to build something meaningful and something that empowered consumers."
 [1]

 ## Business Activities: